kurianbenoy/kurianbenoy-website/_posts/2022-01-12-CareerMultiverse.md

 10 year goals:
 - Become a principal developer or be in like CTO role
 - Work in Faang company probably
+- Until 10 yrs being a full stack developer gives you more opportunities Kurian to explore and be in a good position(Sankar)

 How can I achieve my goals?